Anthony Scaramucci Threatens to Sue Tufts Student Over Op-Ed in School Newspaper

 That was followed by a letter from Scaramucci’s attorney demanding that Caballero and The Tufts Daily retract “false and defamatory allegations of fact” about his client and issue an apology.

-The letter claims that while the pieces are clearly labeled “op-ed,” they’re still defamatory under Massachusetts law because the claims about Scaramucci’s moral and ethics are “not presented as opinion but rather as false facts.”
+The letter claims that while the pieces are clearly labeled “op-ed,” they’re still defamatory under Massachusetts law because the claims about Scaramucci’s morals and ethics are “not presented as opinion but rather as false facts.”

-However, T. Barton Carter, a communication and law professor at Boston University, told the Globe that he doesn’t think Scaramucci has much of a case.
+However, T. Barton Carter, a communications and law professor at Boston University, told the Globe he doesn’t think Scaramucci has much of a case.

 “First of all, he would have to prove that they said something factual — not something that’s an opinion — defamatory, and inaccurate,” Carter said.
 “And then he still has to prove that they had knowledge it was false, or at least had serious doubts.”